Miha77777ua/dotfiles/README.md

 # dotfiles

-**This small repo pretty much contains some of my dotfiles, so feel free to use it ;D**
+**This small repo pretty much contains some of my dotfiles, cursors and wallpapers (all stowable), so feel free to use it ;D**

 ---